May 16, 2019

 You can further reduce the chances of your pet coming into contact with fleas and ticks by using Innovative Pest Control’s flea and tick control.
 This treatment works by treating the areas where fleas and ticks are most likely to be on your property.
 We also offer indoor treatments for infestations that are already in progress.

-Keep your pets safe this summer by treating your East Texas property for two pests at once.
+Keep your pets safe this summer by treating your property for fleas and ticks.
 Give Innovative Pest Control a call to learn more.